bgeneto/wpa-free_web/README.md

 mv .env.tmp .env
 mv config/.env.tmp config/.env
 ```

+If you are going to use mariadb DBMS then also rename the `my.cnf.tmp` file (to `my.cnf`) inside the `free-server` folder and edit the settings accordingly.

-Build and run the container
+## Build and run the container
-Now we can build and run the container by simply issuing:
+Now you can build and run the container by simply issuing:

 ```bash
 docker compose up -d
 ```

+## Debug errors

 Check docker logs if debug is needed: